aptech/docs/docs/data-management/data-cleaning.rst

 Determining current variable names
 ++++++++++++++++++++++++++++++++++++++++

-:func:`getColNames` returns the variable names assigned to columns in a matrix.
+The :func:`getColNames` procedure returns the variable names assigned to columns in a matrix.

 ::